-In order to achieve the purpose of the research, the following procedures were followed: First, the researcher attended eight randomly selected TEFL classes and asked the students to take part in her study and then distributed the placement test among students.
+First, the researcher attended eight randomly selected TEFL classes and asked the students to take part in her study and then distributed the placement test among students.
 Students were informed that their performance on the test will not affect their final test results and their scores will be used for the purpose of research.

 The participants for this study were chosen based on non-random judgment sampling.
 The students whose scores were around the mean were selected as the study participants.
-Second, in another session, the Eysenck impulsive/ reflective questionnaire was administered among all intermediate students to fill it out.
+In another session, the Eysenck impulsive/ reflective questionnaire was administered among all intermediate students to fill it out.
+The items of the inventory were explained by administer to make sure that the participants answer the whole items on the questionnaire as clearly and honestly as possible.